osmosis-labs/osmosis/x/bridge/README.md

 ### Rate limiting

 **Rate limiting** is a strategy used to restrict the amount of incoming volume over a specified period of time.
-For instance, consider a scenario where the limit is set to 1 BTC every 10 minutes.
-Should the module receive more than 1 BTC within this 10-minute timeframe, any excess volume above the permitted amount would not be minted and instead be placed in **quarantine** (for more details, please see the [Quarantine](#quarantine) section).
+For instance, consider a scenario where the limit is set to 5 BTC every day.
+Should the module receive more than 5 BTC within this 24-hours timeframe, any excess volume above the permitted amount would not be minted and instead be placed in **quarantine** (for more details, please see the [Quarantine](#quarantine) section).
 This approach is crucial for ensuring chain security, as it prevents the system from being overwhelmed by excessive, uncontrolled minting.
 Essentially, rate limiting acts as a safeguard, setting a maximum on potential losses the chain might incur due to unforeseen malicious activities.

 ### Quarantine